Holiday Party Tickets

-Health of the physical environment directly impacts the short-term and long-term health of our citizens, communities and economy, and must be protected.
+Health of the physical environment directly impacts the short-term and long-term health of our citizens, communities, economy, and wildlife, and must be protected.

 Fossil fuels are a finite and dwindling resource and we must swiftly transform our economy and technology to be based on renewable energy sources.

 All countries and governments must respond swiftly and strongly to reduce carbon dioxide emissions to slow the rise in the global temperature and reduce the long-term effects of climate change, ocean acidification, and rising oceans levels.

 Regulations must be used to ensure that the cost of environmental degradation be paid for by those who create the pollution or benefit from the action that caused the pollution.

 Preservation of biological diversity, including endangered and threatened species, and restoration of previously extirpated species.

 Place greater emphasis on public and non-motorized transportation modes, such as walking, bicycling, buses, ferries, and passenger rail service.

 Protect the integrity and purity of Lake Whatcom, the drinking water supply for Bellingham.

 Federal Government: Tax carbon and tax methane in terms of CO2 equivalents, and use the revenues for two purposes: 1) Research and development of technologies that drastically reduce emissions of greenhouse gasses; 2) Fund Social Security and Medicare, while reducing the highly regressive payroll tax.